Skip to main content

 Anxiety

 Just like humans, dogs can suffer from anxiety.
 Incessant barking, pacing, panting, teeth chattering, and chewing on household items are all good indicators that your dog may have anxiety.
-Speak to your vet about the possibility of using behavioral training or medication to help alleviate your dog’s symptoms.
+Speak to your vet about the possibility of using behavioral training or medication to help alleviate your dog’s symptoms if you think this may be the case.

 Seizure disorder